 Only authorized passengers may ride in a state-owned vehicle.
 This includes any vehicle rented through the OSU Motor Pool.
 See the Motor Pool Policy Manual MPL 201 Authorized Drivers & Passengers for these guidelines.

 Other Types of Transportation

 Transportation by commercial carrier is recommended when it is more appropriate and economical than travel by motor pool or private vehicle.
 Fares may be reimbursed or billed to the unit for travel.

 Airport shuttle companies in Corvallis make several trips per day to and from the Portland International Airport or the Eugene Airport.
 This can be a very cost effective way of getting to and from the airport because it eliminates the need to pay mileage reimbursement and airport parking.
 Scheduled or charter buses may be used.
 Charter buses are primarily used for team travel.

 Trains can be used if justification is provided that it is the most suitable and economical mode of transportation.
 Coach accommodations should be booked whenever possible.
 When booking Amtrak tickets through a contracted travel agent, the agent may charge a fee which is paid directly by OSU.
 A roomette is allowed, if special accommodations are approved because of the trip’s nature or the traveler’s health.
 A bedroom is allowed, if no roomette is available.
 The need for accommodation should be requested at the time of booking.

-The use of taxi service, shuttles, ferries, and mass transit may be reimbursable.
+The cost of taxi service, shuttles, ferries and mass transit (including a reasonable tip) is reimbursable.
 Airport bus service to and from terminals is also reimbursable.

 Resource: Quick Reference Guide on Insurance and Claims: Ground Transportation